unused/env/README.md

 ### Windowmanager Gnome-Shell

 GVim is predefined default editor.
+To switch between workspaces up/down use `Super+Alt+j/k` or with `Shift` to move a window.